HKdigital/hkdigital-jsdevtool/README.md

 This project contains scripts, config and other code that can be used to setup and manage Javascript projects.
 There are scripts and setups for both `NodeJS` (backend), as well as for `SVELTE` (frontend) projects.

-The development tool has been developed to work on `linux like` operating systems (including Mac OS).
-Support for Windows has been added and should be functional, but should be tested a bit more.

 ## Status

 This project is under development but should be mostly functional.

+The development tool has been developed to work on `linux like` operating systems (including Mac OS).
+Support for Windows has been added recently.

 If you encounter problems or have a good idea to make this tool better, please create an [issue](https://github.com/HKdigital/hkdigital-jsdevtool/issues).